noaham/website/_posts/teaching/math32b-s20/00-0-0-grading.md

 ---

 Your final grade will be calculated using the maximum of the following two grading schemes.
+Raw scores will be adjusted to account for differences in difficulty between exams.

 Option 1: